andyduke/styled_text_package/styled_text/README.md

 Formatting is set in the text using **xml tags**, for which styles are defined separately.
 It is also possible to insert icons through tags for which icons are set in styles.

+You can set the click handler for the tag, through a special style `ActionTextStyle`.

 ### Escaping & special characters

 Tag attributes must be enclosed in double quotes, for example: `<link href="https://flutter.dev">`.